tipishev/tmux_workshop/README.md

 * The sea of craziness metaphor: safe and bland vs. very customized but unsupported
 * For a long time Resisted learning systemd, one of my production services was a tmux-session.
 * "What if I told you that one terminal window is all you need?"

-** no need for separate tabs or terminal windows or a separate terminal in VS Code and iTerm.
+** no need for separate tabs or terminal windows or a separate terminal in VS Code and iTerm, it's all the same terminal, same environment, with the same history.

 # Theory